Skip to Content

 Do I have to defrost it before cooking?

-Bring a pan of water to a boil drop a leaf steamer in the base and drop in the bag and cook it until it is piping hot.
-I do this because it reduces the amount of evaporation when reheating making sure the sauce remains juicy.
+Bring a pan of water to a boil, drop a leaf steamer in the base, drop in the bag and cook it until it is piping hot.
+I do this because it reduces the amount of evaporation when reheating, making sure the sauce remains juicy.

 Just make sure you use a heavy-duty freezer bag.

-Does the size of slow cooker really matter?
+Does the size of a slow cooker really matter?

 Yes, cooking in a slow cooker relies on having a reasonable volume of ingredients in the pot.
-If you no not have enough you will burn or dry out the food, even in a crockpot!
+If you do not have enough, you will burn or dry out the food, even in a crockpot!

 Close up slow cooker bolognese sauce served with tagliatelle pasta and parmesan.